-This noodle kugel is definitely American—with dark brown sugar and pecans!
+This noodle kugel recipe is definitely American with its dark brown sugar and pecans.
 Your guests will love it.–Joan Nathan

-There are many ways to top a sweet noodle kugel.
-Cornflakes, cinnamon sugar and graham crackers are all common choices – but this recipe goes beyond the commonplace.
+There are many ways to top a sweet noodle kugel recipe—cornflakes, cinnamon sugar, and graham crackers are common choices, but this noodle kugel recipe goes way beyond commonplace.
+It’s essentially an upside-down noodle kugel.
 First, the mold is coated in melted butter.
-Then, luscious dark brown sugar is pressed in to the butter, and is further embellished with pecan halves.
-After baking, the kugel is inverted and, lo and behold, the top is coated with beautifully caramelized pecans.
-The kugel itself is classically simple, to let that praline topping shine.
+Then, dark brown sugar is pressed into the butter and embellished with pecan halves.
+After baking, the kugel is inverted and, lo and behold, what’s right-side-up is an impressive, praline-like layer of caramelized pecans.
+The underlying noodle kugel is classically simple so as to shamelessly flaunt the stunningly sweet surface.

 - Quick Glance

 - 2 H

 - 1 1/2 sticks (6 ounces) salted butter or margarine

 - 1 cup pecan halves

 - 1 teaspoon ground cinnamon

 - 1. Preheat your oven to 350°F (175°C).

 - 2. Melt half the butter, pour it in a 12-cup mold or tube pan, an swirl it around the bottom and up the sides.
 Press the brown sugar into the bottom of the mold and press the pecans into the sugar.